FluidInference/eddy-audio/README.md

 eddy is a C++ inference library designed for native runtimes and multi-vendor edge NPUs, exposing a consistent C++ API plus language bindings for app developers (C#; more to follow).
 The current milestone focuses on the OpenVINO 2025.x backend for the Parakeet-TDT speech model family while we bring additional runtimes online.

+## Platform Support
+- Supported: Windows and Linux.
+- Not supported: Apple platforms (macOS/iOS).
+For Apple, use FluidAudio (FA).

 ## Repository Layout
 - `include/` – public headers for the runtime, backend abstractions, and model bridges.
 - `src/` – backend/runtime implementations and model-specific glue code.